yayyzan/RISCV-Processor/Jie's Personal Statement.md

 <li>I made the LFSR random number generation loop running only one time during each f1 lighting process for the first time.
 Communicating with Omar, i realized that if it runs only one time each process, the racers will estimate what is the next delay time which is not fair for a game.
 I changed it before the trigger branch so that it will continuously run before trigger being one.</li>

-<li>For the LFSR, I ignore the fact that we only need 4 bits of LFSR which is automatically generated to 32 bits, adding an andi 4 instruction to keep the only last four bits.</li>
+<li>For the LFSR, I ignore the fact that we only need 4 bits of LFSR which is automatically generated to 32 bits, adding an ANDI 4 instruction to keep the only last four bits.</li>

 <li>I allocated only one register for the lighting output a0 through the shift 1 and add 1 instruction first time.
 Obviously, this will make the lowest light not lighting after the first left side shift 1 instruction.
 Then, i add another register t1 to store the first left side shift a0 then return back to a0 after addi 1 instruction.
 Therefore, when the next time a0 changes, all lights light up together instead of the upper lights light up firstly.
 One reflection i got is to be careful with small difference.</li>

-<li>I only set the a0 output to 0 in the final for the second version which will creats failure when the first lighting is done and jumps to LFSR again to run the second time.
-I should also set changing values to 0 so that they can be used again for the next running.</li>
+<li>I only set the a0 output to 0 in the final of the second version which will creats failure when jumping to LFSR again to run the second time.
+I should set changing values to 0 so that they can be used again for the next running, or the value the program use the second time is the generated value of the first running.</li>

-<li>I use only base instruction for first version; however using pseudoinstrucion makes the program looks more simple.
-Reviewing lecture slide 6 page .
+<li>I use only base instruction for first version; however using pseudoinstrucion makes the program look more simple.
+Reviewing lecture slide 6 page 29.
 Then, I update some base instruction into pseudoinstruction that is more simplified.
-Also realizing that x0 always has value of 0, I don’t have to set a initialized value of 0.
-Moreover, whenever I do not want to store pc address for JALR instruction, I can store it in x0 which acts like no storing as register x0 will always be 0.</li>
+Also realizing that x0 register always has value of 0, I don’t have to set a initialized value of 0.
+Moreover, whenever I do not want to store pc address for JALR instruction, I can store it in x0 which acts like not storing since register x0 will always be 0.</li>

 *Pseudoinstruction I use:*
 ---